rohith-tcs/git-training/README.md

 # Android History
 ##  1. Cupcake
 	1.1 Android 1.5 Cupcake was the first android version developed by Google.
     1.2 The version history of the Android mobile operating system began with the release of the Android alpha in November 2007.

-1.3 It was the first Android version to have a public, marketed code name: Cupcake.
+	1.3 Support for third-party virtual keyboards with text prediction and user dictionary for custom words 1.4 It was the first Android version to have a public, marketed code name: Cupcake.

 ##  2. Donut
 ##  3. Eclair